wiseman-timelord/GameNotOver/README.md

 # GameNotOver
 ### Status: Updating Now - Here is the readme to the next version, it will be UPGRADED.
 For now the releases are the working but are non-GUI versions.
+The purpose of going back to this program, is to figure out avalonia issues with a simpler program first.

 ### Development
 - The plan is to have a GUI using avalonia...